R4MD4M/R4MD4M.github.io/_posts/2016-05-28-phase-1-organisation.markdown

 image: /images/test.jpg
 ---

-To organise ourselves we need to :
+In order to organize the event participants will need to :

  * **Vote on the dates :** <http://doodle.com/poll/anbv6fkkcbecgqas>